samouille666/in4rows/README.txt

 This is a little school project that maybe will continue.
 There is a server side program and have to be added a console command line.

+Table of content
+	0 - Download
+	1 - Installation
+	2 -

 0 - Download

 The project is freely downloadable under Github at: